nmmkk/config/fish/fisher/README.md

 # Install

 ```
-curl -Lo ~/.config/fish/functions/fisher.fish --create-dirs https://git.io/fisher
+curl -sL https://git.io/fisher | source && fisher install jorgebucaran/fisher
 ```

-# My Fishfile
+# My fish_plugins file

-My fishfile is found in this directory.
+My `fish_plugins` is found in this directory.
 A symbolic link is set up by the Makefile.
-The link is from `$XDG_CONFIG_HOME/fish/fishfile` to `/path/to/here/fishfile`.
+The link is from `$XDG_CONFIG_HOME/fish/fish_plugins` to `/path/to/here/_plugins`.